idf-can-bus/can-multibackend-idf/README.md

 Unified CAN-bus interface and example suite for ESP32
 ====================================================

-This project provides a modular, unified interface for CAN bus communication on ESP32, supporting multiple hardware backends (TWAI, MCP2515 single/multi, Arduino) and a suite of ready-to-use examples.
+This project provides a modular, unified interface for CAN bus communication on ESP32, supporting multiple hardware backends (TWAI, MCP2515 single/multi) and a suite of ready-to-use examples.
 It is designed for easy switching between different CAN controllers and for rapid prototyping or testing of CAN networks with ESP32.

 ## Features
-- Unified API for multiple CAN backends (TWAI, MCP2515 single/multi, Arduino)
+- Unified API for multiple CAN backends (TWAI, MCP2515 single/multi)
 - Example applications for sending/receiving CAN messages (polling/interrupt)
 - Easy configuration via Kconfig (menuconfig)
 - Python-based flash manager with GUI for multi-device workflows